Kidney Test€69 €69

 This test will indicate how your kidneys are performing by measuring levels of urea, creatinine, and eGFR.
-High levels of urea, creatinine and a low eGFR can indicate acute or chronic kidney disease.
+High levels of urea, creatinine and a low eGFR can indicate acute or chronic kidney infection.

 You should take the test if:

-- you have a kidney disease or a family history of one
+- You have a kidney infection or a family history of one

 Urea is a waste product formed from the breakdown of proteins and is passed out in your urine.
 A high level of urea ('uremia') indicates that the kidneys may not function optimally or that you are dehydrated.